avahidi/interpol/README.rst

 Modifiers
 ~~~~~~~~~

-Interpolators can also have a *modifier*, which changes their output.
+Interpolators can also have an output *modifier*.
 Currently the following modifiers exist:

 - *empty*: the empty string "" (ignores input)
 - *len*: length of the input (in raw bytes, no fancy UTF-8 support)
-- *bitflip*: random flip one bit (again, using raw bytes)
+- *bitflip*: randomly flip one bit (again, using raw bytes)
 - *byteswap*: randomly swap two bytes (raw bytes again)
 - *toupper*: make all characters upper case
 - *tolower*: make all characters lower case